 Poor leg strength can limit an older adult’s capacity to perform their activities of daily living, and increase their risk of falling.
 Muscle strength is a key component of balance, and is required to safely perform tasks such as getting up from a chair, climbing stairs, and remaining upright if knocked off-balance.

 Leg strengthening exercises can help to prevent falls in older adults living in the community.
 Regular exercise plays an important role in maintaining and increasing the size, strength, and capacity of muscles.

-Regular physical activity and exercise can help to maintain bone density in older adults.
+Regular physical activity and exercise can also help to maintain bone density in older adults.
 Protecting bone density can reduce falls risk and reduce the likelihood of fracturing a bone if a fall does occur.
-Bones can become stronger when impact or extra strain is placed on them.
+Bones can become stronger when an impact or extra strain is placed on them.

 Exercises that are excellent for improving bone strength in older adults include:

 - Weight-bearing exercises (exercise performed on the feet) such as walking, jogging, tennis, dancing and aerobics

 - Progressive resistance training (training which becomes more challenging over time) such as lifting weights or using gym equipment